Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-signals.md

 ### `destroy`

-When the signal is no longer needed and is not being listened to by any computed signal, you can use the `destroy` method, which forcibly removes all listeners:
+When the signal is no longer needed and is not being listened to by any computed signal, a developer can use the `destroy` method, which forcibly removes all listeners:

 ```ts
 isVisible.destroy();